saipoojitha13/SPK-VSD-SOC-DESIGN/README.md

 CONTENTS:
   DAY1: Inception of Open-source EDA, OpenLANE and Sky130 PDK

-            > How to talk to computers
+            > 1.How to talk to computers ?
+                This is arduino Leonardo

               >> introduction to QFN-48 Package, chip, pads, core, die and IPs
               >> introduction to RISC-V
               >> From Software applications to Hardware